Chiral oscillations in terms of the zitterbewegung effect

-The Eq.~(\ref{24}) allows us to verify that the {\em zitterbewegung} does not get a contribution from the intrinsic spin dependent ($\mbox{\boldmath$\Sigma$}$) magnetic moment component which couples with external magnetic fields $\mbox{\boldmath$B$}\bb{x}$.
-In fact, the {\em zitterbewegung} originates from the current strictly related to the internal electric moment.
-To clear up this point, it is convenient to consider the modern and more precise interpretation of the {\em zitterbewegung} \cite{Bar81,Riv02}.
-From such a theoretical perspective, the {\em zitterbewegung} for a Dirac particle is clearly related to the separation between the center of mass, which is related to the Foldy-Wouthuysen position operator, and the center of charge, which corresponds to Dirac's position operator \mbox{\boldmath$x$}.
-It is the particle's charge at position {\boldmath$x$} that is moving at the speed of light in circles of radius $\hbar/2 m c$ around the center of mass, such that the average value of this velocity is related to the linear momentum of the particle.
+Eq.~(\ref{24}) allows one to verify that the {\em ZWB} does not get a contribution from the intrinsic spin dependent ($\vec{\Sigma}$) magnetic moment component which couples with external magnetic fields $\vec{B}\bb{x}$.
+In fact, the {\em ZWB} originates from the current strictly related to the internal electric moment.
+To clear up this point, it is convenient to consider the modern and more precise interpretation of the {\em ZWB} \cite{Bar81,Riv02}.
+From such a theoretical perspective, the {\em ZWB} for a Dirac particle is clearly related to the separation between the center of mass, which is related to the Foldy-Wouthuysen space coordinate operator, and the center of charge, which corresponds to Dirac's space coordinate operator $\vec{x}$.
+It is the particle's charge at space coordinate $\vec{x}$ that is moving at the speed of light in circles of radius $\hbar/2 m c$ around the center of mass, such that the average value of this velocity is related to the linear momentum of the particle.
 It is this separation, and thus the existence of an electric dipole moment with respect to the center of mass, which justifies the above statement.
 For both particles and antiparticles, then in pure positive or negative energy states, this internal motion of the charge around the center of mass exists but there are no chiral oscillations, which is no longer obvious.
-In the wave packet construction, it should be equivalent to assume only positive (or only negative) Dirac equation frequency solutions (like in ()\ref{12})) in the calculation of (observable) averaged values, in particular, for the $\gamma^{\5}$ time-derivative operator (which would lead to $d\langle\gamma^{\5}\rangle/dt = 0$).
-However, the production of a fermionic particle as a chiral eigenstate (for instance, a neutrino), imposes the wave packet space-time evolution described by the superposition of positive and negative frequency solutions of the Dirac equation \cite{Ber04}.
-It recovers the possibility of chiral oscillations for massive fermionic particles.
+However, the production of a bi-spinor particle as a chiral eigenstate (for instance, a neutrino), imposes the wave packet space-time evolution obtained by the superposition of positive and negative frequency components of the Dirac formalism \cite{Ber04}.
+It recovers the possibility of chiral oscillations for massive bi-spinor particles.
 In this context, the coupling between chiral oscillations and the {\em zitterbwegung} is recovered.